- Duty

 Actual Damages

 Actual damages refer to economic losses the patient experienced due to their injury.
-While every case is different, actual damages, also referred to as economic losses, include:
+While every case is different, actual damages, also referred to as economic losses, include:- Medical and hospital expenses

 - Physical therapy